 If you’re just getting started on your cooking journey, it can be a little intimidating trying out new recipes and maybe even quite discouraging when you don’t get it right the first time.
 But practice makes perfect, so don’t give up!
 To make things easier for you, we’ve put together a list of six common kitchen or cooking mistakes people make, and how you can avoid them.

 It’s easy to underestimate the importance of prepping before you start cooking, and you’ll be surprised to find out how much time you can save by following this tip.
 Before you start out, read your recipe carefully and make sure you have the ingredients and the kitchen equipment you need from start to finish.
 No more fumbling around the fridge or cupboards while your sauce boils over!

 2. Pre-Heat Your Pans and Ovens

 This tip applies to all kinds of cooking – pre-heating the pan seals the juices of meat patties or slices and gives it a nice brown sear from the moment it hits the pan.
 Not pre-heating your pan can result in soggy food or vegetables that take too long to turn tender.
 You can tell if your pan is ready if a few drops of water thrown on the cooking surface “jump” and evaporate.

 3. Size Matters

 When you are boiling food, it’s important to make sure that there’s enough water for the food to “swim”, especially when it comes to pasta, which expands as it cooks.
 If there’s too much food and too little water, the spaghetti turns clumpy and starchy.
 Likewise, take note of your pan size when you’re frying on a pan.
-Try not to add too many pieces of meat or vegetable that you have trouble flipping the food, which may not cook evenly.
+Try not to add too many pieces of meat or vegetable that you have trouble flipping over, which may not cook evenly.

 4. Over-Mixing Doughs and Batters